aaronsherwood/liveCoding/flok.md

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok1.png)

-Then copy the url and share with your collaborators:
+Click Save Changes, then copy the url and share with your collaborators:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok2.png)

-You can press the REPLs button in the upper left corner to copy the script to connect the browser to supercollider:
+You can press the REPLs button in the upper right corner to copy the script to connect the browser to supercollider:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok3.png)

-Then click Join!

 ### To Connect to Tidalcycles: